zrepl/zrepl/docs/tutorial.rst

 Generate TLS Certificates
 -------------------------

-We use the `TLS client authentication transport <transport-tcp+tlsclientauth>` to protect our data on the wire.
+We use the :ref:`TLS client authentication transport <transport-tcp+tlsclientauth>` to protect our data on the wire.
 To get things going quickly, we skip setting up a CA and generate two self-signed certificates as described :ref:`here <transport-tcp+tlsclientauth-2machineopenssl>`.
-Again, for convenience, We generate the key pairs on our local machine and distribute them using ssh:
+For convenience, we generate the key pairs on our local machine and distribute them using ssh:

 .. code-block:: bash
    :emphasize-lines: 6,13